KLINGER is your partner for the development, manufacturing and worldwide distribution of industrial valves (DN 10 – DN 3000).

 The KLINGER Westad butterfly valves are designed to meet demanding challenges in terms of different media, pressure and temperature.
 Ideally, they are used for LNG, LPG, chemical and other critical applications.
 The housing is available in the dimensions DN 80 to 1000.

 After more than 120 years of valves manufacturing, WESTAD has designed a valve for special applications that will perform under extreme conditions.
-The WESTAD Scorpio valves are available in both double and triple eccentric versions.
-The double eccentric is available in lug, wafer and flange design.
-The Scorpio 2X comes with a PTFE sealing element, the Scorpio 3X with a metal sealing element.
+The Scorpio 2X butterfly valve is available in lug, wafer and flange design.

 KLINGER WESTAD Cryoseal 2X